 ArchitectsAgence Nicolas Michelin & Associés – ANMA, Nicolas Michelin, Michel Delplace, Cyril Trétout

-From the architect.
+Text description provided by the architects.
 Designed along the principle of sustainable development, the district conjugates different types of building and proposes public spaces on a diversity of scales.
 The Grand Large district lies in a special urban context: between the city and the sea, between seaside resort aesthetic and port aesthetic, and between residential and communal.
 It prolongs the overall strategy of the Neptune project, launched in 1991, which aims to orient the city back towards the docks.
 This transformation of the urban centre has already been broadly achieved.
 The Grand Large district marks the start of the second phase of Operation Neptune, which now focuses on sustainable development.

 The 216 dwellings of the first phase bear witness to the ecological dimension that has been adopted for a district that will ultimately house 8000 to 1000 dwellings.
 The district’s strategic urban plan is based on the principles inspired by Agenda 21, notably in terms of its social (diverse social mix), environmental (rainwater management, renewable energies) and economic aspects (flexible products and operational phasing).